googlearchive/blaze_compiler/README.md

 In the above example you could set `{string_child: "blah"}` at the root of the Firebase but not `{string_child: true}`

+You can leave a schema untyped by not specifying anything.
+The non-typed schema will allow primative or object types to be written at that location.

 #### required

 The required keyword states which children **must** be present for the parent object to be valid.
 Its value is an array.
 Required children do not *need* to be specified in the properties (although that would be good practice typically).
-The required keyword is only valid for object types.
+The required keyword is only valid for object schemas.

 ```
 schema: